hazama-yuinyan/picopico_sequencer/README.md

 # Picopico Sequencer
 ====================
-__picopico sequencer__ is a web-based and Flash-free music sequencer.
+__picopico sequencer__ is a web-based and Flash-free music sequencer and sythesizer.
 It employs the brand new __WebAudio API__ for playing the sounds.
 So as of now it's very likely that Picopico Sequencer only works properly on
 Google Chrome.